-To celebrate, I wanted to go see family in Los Angeles.
+To celebrate my birthday this week, I wanted to go see family in Los Angeles.
 Holly’s family and I had way too much fun trick or treating last year for me to miss it…

-And this year, our mom and brother are going to join us!
-Besides getting to celebrate Halloween, we are celebrating something else very, very special.
-There is another birthday in the family-Holly’s third little girl was born this week!
+This year, our mom and brother are going to join us!
+Besides celebrating Halloween, we are celebrating something else very, very special.
+There is another birthday in the family – Holly’s third little girl was born this week!

 The best part about these cupcakes is the combination of dark chocolate and peanut butter.
 Enough words have been said about how brilliant those two flavors are together.
 However, there can never be enough pictures to illustrate it!